koki-develop/clive/README.md

 #### `screenshot`

 Take a screenshot.
-Screenshots are saved in `screenshots/`.
+Screenshots you take are saved in `screenshots/`.

 ```yaml
 # e.g.